 Notice of Transfer.
-With regard to any proposed Transfer of its interests, rights and obligations under this Agreement, CPMC shall provide not less than ninety (90) days notice to the City before any such Transfer.
+With regard to any proposed Transfer of its interests, 11.2 rights and obligations under this Agreement, CPMC shall provide not less than ninety (90) days notice to the City before any such Transfer.
 CPMC shall provide, with such notice, a copy of the assignment and assumption agreement that CPMC proposes to enter into, with a detailed description of what obligations are to be assigned to and assumed by the Transferee and what obligations will be retained by CPMC, and a description of the Transferred Property (each, an "Assignment and Assumption Agreement").
 Each Assignment and Assumption Agreement shall be in recordable form, in substantially the form attached as Exhibit M, and shall include, among other terms: (i) an agreement and covenant by the Transferee not to challenge the enforceability of any of the provisions or requirements of this Agreement; (ii) a description of the obligations under this Agreement that will be assigned to and assumed by the Transferee and from which CPMC will be released, except to the extent that Exhibit F, Exhibit H or Section 11.7 provide otherwise; (iii) a covenant not to sue the City for any and all disputes solely between CPMC and the Transferee; and (iv) confirmation of all of the indemnifications and releases set forth in this Agreement.
 The Assignment and Assumption Agreement shall be subject to the consent of the Planning Director, which consent will not be unreasonably withheld, conditioned or delayed and will be limited to confirming that the Assignment and Assumption Agreement satisfies the requirements of this Agreement.
-It shall not be unreasonable for the Planning Director to refuse to consent if the description of the obligations that will be assigned and assumed are unclear or inconsistent with this Agreement.
-If Planning Director refuses consent, he or she shall state the reasons for the refusal and the corrections that must be made in order to obtain his or her approval.
-Each Assignment and Assumption Agreement shall become effective when it is duly executed by the Parties, the Planning Director has executed the consent, and it is recorded in the Official Records.
-Failure to enter into an Assignment and Assumption Agreement as set forth above upon any conveyance of all or part of the Project Sites shall be a Default by CPMC under this Agreement.
+It shall not be interest in the Project Sites.
+Every person or entity who now or hereafter owns or acquires any right, title or interest in or to any portion of the Project Sites and undertakes any development activities at the Project Sites, is, and shall be, constructively deemed to have consented and agreed to, and is obligated by all of the terms and conditions of this Agreement, whether or not any reference to this Agreement is contained in the instrument by which such person acquired an interest in the Project Sites.